Combinations and Permutations Using Deno

 21 June 2018

 Web application firewalls (WAFs) are often deployed by security professionals to protect applications against malicious attacks.
-Some of these like the popular opensource Mod-Security, can inspect both the incoming requests and the outgoing responses to detect web attacks or information leakage.
-There are also cloud-based WAFs such as those by Cloudflare, Securi etc... that make it easy to protect a web application.
+Some of these like the popular opensource Mod-Security, can inspect both the incoming request and the outgoing response.
+It can detect web attacks and information leakage.
+There are also cloud-based WAFs such as those by Cloudflare, Securi etc... that make it easy to protect a web application or website.

 Not all web application firewalls offer outgoing response inspection.
-Some WAFs focused only on analyzing incoming requests to stop attacks before these reach the application.
+Some WAFs solely focused on analyzing incoming requests to stop an attack before it can reach the application.
 This article shows how to build a simple Nginx module that can inspect outgoing response body for sensitive data and block the response.
 The module uses PCRE regular expression library to inspect content and is based on a fork of Weibin Yao's nginx substitution filter.

 Setting up a Test Lab using Google Cloud and strongSwan Ipsec VPN